jaydee713/waterloo-brain-drain/README.md

-# waterloo-brain-drain
+# Waterloo Brain Drain
-A guide to interning in the Bay Area
+A guide to co-ops in different places